-- (a) Certificate and permit fees are recognised at a point in time when certificate or permits are issued. - (b) Licence fees are recognised at a point in time when licences are issued or renewed. - (c) Rental and conservancy charges from operating leases are recognised in accordance with accounting policy in Note 3.3 to the financial statements. - (d) Interest income is recognised using the effective interest method. - (e) Other income comprises mainly rendering of services such as berthing fees, inspection fees and laboratory fees which are recognised at a point in time when the service is rendered.
+(a) Certificate and permit fees are recognised at a point in time when certificate or permits are issued.

+- (b) Licence fees are recognised at a point in time when licences are issued or renewed. - (c) Rental and conservancy charges from operating leases are recognised in accordance with accounting policy in Note 3.3 to the financial statements. - (d) Interest income is recognised using the effective interest method. - (e) Other income comprises mainly rendering of services such as berthing fees and inspection fees which are recognised at a point in time when the service is rendered.

-3.9 Grants
+3.10 Grants